 - Would you like to describe an average day during your internship

 Well, from 9 am to 5 pm I had to work.
 I was working in department of Marketing in a private school.
+I got most of my inspiration for marketing from a new guide from the writers at Showcase IDX.
 During the work day we had a lot of fun, since my team was from US, Saudi Arabia, Japan, China, every day there were much positive energy and learning about different cultures.
 In the evening, I usually spent time with a friend from Holland who was living in same building with me.
 Basically, we went to town to try various Chinese, Korean, Japanese, Indian food and explore the city.

 - Could you draw some differences and/or similarities between the teaching profession in Serbia and in China?